atecon/season_plot/README.md

 ## Parameters

 - `y`: series, Variable of interest

-- `name_y`: string, Pass name of series 'y' (optional) -- only relevant for GUI wrapper and not for the user
+*Note for Pros*: The function accepts as a second optional parameter the name of series 'y'.
+Internally used for the GUI wrapper only.

 ## Returns

 Bundle comprising the various items.
 You may be interested in the pivoted matrices stored under: `<BUNDLE_NAME>["data_to_plot"]`

----

 ```
-do_season_plot(const bundle self, const string type, string filename[null])
+do_season_plot(bundle self, string type, string filename[null])
 ```

 ## Parameters